josephwoodward/github-browse.nvim/README.md

 The plugin defines commands that wrap the functionality of zoxide:

 - `:GithubBrowseRepo`: Opens the current GitHub repository in your default web browser.
-- `:GithubBrowseToLink`: Opens the current GitHub repository in your default web browser.
+- `:GithubBrowseToLine`: Opens the current GitHub repository in your default web browser.

 ## Demo